sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 student.greet(); // Output: Hello, my name is John Doe.
 ```

-### 219. How to implement encapsulation?
+### Question 219.
+How to implement encapsulation?
 How to make fields protected ?

 In JavaScript, encapsulation can be implemented by using closure and module pattern.
 To create protected fields in JavaScript, you can declare the fields inside a constructor function or class as local variables with `var` or `let` keywords, and then expose getter and setter methods for accessing and modifying the fields.